Springboard to a global community of frontline negotiators.

 The workshops are centered on experience-based learning.
 Participants are asked to share their own negotiation experiences openly so that they can learn from one another’s successes and failures.
 They are also shown effective ways of supporting their peers in a negotiation process.

 The workshops aim to develop field practitioners’ capacity to analyse the humanitarian negotiation environment they are working in and improve their ability to plan multi-stakeholder negotiation processes.
-They introduce participants to practical negotiation tools and methods developed on the basis of the latest empirical research conducted by the CCHN.
+They introduce participants to practical negotiation tools and methods developed on the basis of the latest empirical research that we conducted.

 Peer Workshops draw heavily on the CCHN Field Manual on Frontline Humanitarian Negotiation.
 Sessions focus on: